How to never miss your medication: Medisafe App Review

 Medisafe is smart enough to know the measurement types for each medication

-Secondly, you need to enter whether you are taking the medication every day or only as needed, how often and at what time of the day you take the first dose.
+Secondly, you need to indicate whether you take the medication every day or only as needed, how often, and at what time you take the first dose.
 You may have medication, vitamins or supplements (in your medicine cabinet) that you only take occasionally, such as headache tablets.
 Make sure you add those to the app.
-That way, if you do take it, you can record it quickly and easily as an As Needed dose.
+If you take it, you can record it quickly and efficiently as an As-needed dose.

 Medisafe How Often